ben-yeung/ben-b0t/README.md

 - 🔎 **Information**: `define`, `syn`, `find [Google Image Search]`, `weather`, `summarize (GPT-4 Enabled)`and more
 - 🎊 **Fun**: `8ball`, `decide`, `play`, and more
 - 💬 Log chat message streaks and those who willingly or accidentally break them!
-- 📚 Quickly find images, definitions, translations, YouTube videos, and more with ease!
+- 📚 Quickly find images, definitions, YouTube videos, and more with ease!
 - 🎵 Queue and play videos from YouTube to create music sessions with friends.

 # ✨ GPT-4 Integration

 - `/summarize` utilizes OpenAI's GPT-4 API to review and summarize messages in a given Discord channel.
 - The command also supports follow up questions via replying to the interaction message.
-- The bot will then track the current conversation, relevant messages, and previous responses to help clarify summaries and answer questions.
+- The bot will then track the current conversation to help clarify summaries and answer follow-up questions.
 - Message logging is done via quick.db meaning it is all stored locally and is never uploaded anywhere.
   - For more a more persistent solution consider utilizing a MongoDB cluster